-215 STATISTICS FOR THE BEHAVIORAL SCIENCES C-ID SOCI 125
+215 STATISTICS FOR THE BEHAVIORAL SCIENCES 4 UNITS C-ID SOCI 125

-Prerequisite: "C" grade or higher or "Pass" in MATH 110 or appropriate mathematics assessment 3.5 hours lecture, 1.5 hours laboratory
+Prerequisite: "C" grade or higher or "Pass" in MATH 110 or appropriate mathematics assessment

 Methods and experience in defining and solving quantitative problems in the behavioral sciences.
 Emphasis is on the design of experiments and the application of a variety of parametric and nonparametric techniques to the analysis of data.
 AA/AS GE, CSU, CSU GE, IGETC, UC credit limit